Yes, if you hold a GED diploma, there’s nothing that should hold you back from enrolling in a community college.

 Perhaps they don’t even care much about your college degree if the position you’re applying to doesn’t require you to hold the degree in the first place.

 What they want are workers who can think logically and critically.
-You should train your analytical reasoning skills and a good way to do that is, for example, learn how to differentiate between making observations and making inferences.
+You should train your analytical reasoning skills, and a good way to do that is, for example, learning how to differentiate between making observations and making inferences.
 That’ll sharpen your mind!

 What employers are interested in is whether or not you command the knowledge, skills, and experience that’s necessary to be successful in the position that you’ve applied for.